WordPress Login Security Plugins to Keep Client Sites Safe

 Login Security Pro, this plugin’s premium version, provides additional security features.
 These extra capabilities include WooCommerce support, login history by username, role-based redirection, recent login history, advanced security, and dedicated support.
 You can purchase the premium version for a one-time payment of $25.

 The WordPress Brute Force Protection plugin by GuardGiant protects your WordPress site against brute force attacks.
 The plugin’s robust and powerful security features include brute force protection, stopping brute force attacks from hacking passwords, limiting login attempts, login history, and security audit log.
 This is the only plugin with 100% brute force protection that doesn’t lock out genuine users.

-This plugin was first released by its owner in December of 2020.
-It is actively on version 2.2.5 and last had a revision on March 20th, 2023.
-The latest release runs on WordPress 6.2.2 and requires at least PHP 5.4 to run on your server.
-This plugin is actively functioning on over 2,000 WordPress sites.
-It has had over 7,550 downloads.
-There have not been many assistance requests from users.
-Reviews for WordPress Brute Force Protection – Stop Brute Force Attacks are very positive.
-Many of the end-users who left an evaluation found this plugin to be worthwhile.
+This piece of software was originally released by its owner in December of 2020.
+It is now on version 2.2.5 and last underwent an update on November 17th, 2023.
+The newest version runs on WordPress 6.4.1 and requires at least PHP 5.4 to function on your server.
+This plugin is now functioning on over 2,000 WordPress websites.
+It has had over 9,040 downloads.
+There have not been many support requests from customers.
+Reviews for this plugin are very positive.
+Many of the end-users who left a review found this plugin to be great.

 Block WP Login

 Block WP Login protects your WordPress site from brute force attacks carried out to hack websites.
 It also reduces the load on your server when such brute force attacks are launched.
 The hackers will be provided with a “403 Forbidden” message when they attempt to access the default wp-login.php file.
 This is made possible as the plugin locates the wp-login.php in your WordPress installation and duplicates it, locates the .htaccess file, inserts lines to block the default wp-login.php, and creates a new secret address to use for legitimate login.